drborges/arbor/packages/arbor-store/README.md

 Focusing your subscriptions to specific state tree nodes can be interesting if you have a large number of subscribers that only care about a subset of your application state, making notifications more efficient since not every subscriber needs to be processed.

-If you are curious to better understand how this is done internally, check out the details of the [Subscription Tree](docs/StateTree.md#subscription-tree), mechanism used internally by Arbor to achieve this behavior.
+If you are curious to understand better how this is done internally, check out the details of the [Subscription Tree](docs/StateTree.md#subscription-tree), mechanism used by Arbor to achieve this behavior.

 ## Utility Functions

-Arbor also provides a couple utility functions that can be used to simplify certain operations in the [state tree](docs/StateTree.md):
+Arbor also provides a couple of utility functions that can be used to simplify certain operations in the [state tree](docs/StateTree.md):

 ### `detach`